 In Houston in 1845, the newly formed A. M. Gentry & Co. was offering package express and mail service to Texas locales and other growing cities in the United States, and abroad via stagecoach lines and steamers.
 Regular agents attended to the personal delivery of all incoming valuable letters and packages forwarded by their house in New Orleans via fast-running steamers to Galveston and Houston and all the intermediate landings.
 Once in Houston, the mail was connected to stagecoach lines which ran to Austin via Washington, Brenham, Independence, Rutersville, LaGrange, and Bastrop to Huntsville via Montgomery; also to Columbus, Richmond, and San Felipe, Texas.

 Gentry then established A. M. Gentry & Co., Wholesale Grocers on Congress Street in downtown Houston in 1855 or so.
 They were importers of wines, liquors, cigars, hardware, crockery, and many other useful items of the time period.
 Up in New York City in 1856, A. M. Gentry was a partner with Lowrey, Gentry & Slote who were grocers addressed at 121 Front Street.
-By 1857, it was Gentry, Slote & Company, Wholesale Grocers, and Commission Merchants, No. 121 Front Street, New York.
+By 1857, it was Gentry, Slote & Company, Wholesale Grocers, and Commission Merchants, No. 121 Front Street, New York (see below flask).
 The partners were Abram M. Gentry (Texas), Alonzo Slote (Texas), and George K. Otis, (New York).
 By 1860 it was just Gentry and Otis, grocers.
 This partnership is represented and embossed on our subject bottle which means the bottles were ordered and sold sometime between 1857 and 1860 or so.
 Gentry would set up a similar arrangement in Boston.

 An advertisement found in the Southern Democrat (Waco, Texas) on November 18, 1858, stated that 200 cases of St. Nicholas Stomach Bitters, 50 cases of Hostetter’s Stomach Bitters, 49 cases of Turner’s Forest Wine Bitters, and 50 cases of Stoughton’s Stomach Bitters, among many other items, had just been received at A. M. Gentry & Co. who were the Texas agents for the St. Nicholas brand while Gentry & Otis were the proprietors in New York.